tzarrsf/b2b-commerce-postman-setup-with-example-files/README.md

-# Salesforce B2B Commerce Postman Setup
+# Salesforce B2B Commerce Postman Setup for Partners

 Created by Tom Zarr with key contributions from Sandra Golden and others